ZYuge/An-externally-validated-algorithm-for-real-life-gait-recognition-using-lower-back-IMU-for-elderly/ReadME.md

 We also provide the best-performing model that we have obtained, into which you can put your sensor data to get the binary results.
 **Need to do: (acc,precision,sensitivity on training, testing and external validation)**

+This code can be used in python versions 3.7 and above.
 For different aims, you can choose different main Python code.

 **1) train a CNN model, see 2.1**
 ```